Meta-reinforcement learning with minimum attention: Related Works

 \section{Related Works}

 \textbf{Model-based reinforcement learning} Once initially unknown or partially known models are reduced in model bias and uncertainty, and are well identified, model-based RL approaches can populate imaginary exploration and show outperforming learning curves with smaller samples for policy training.
 Taking a meta-learning with gradient-descent of a finite number model learning, i.e., ensemble model-based RL shows competent performances \citep{kurutach2018, clavera2018}.
 In the efforts of meta-learning and generalization, Lee, et al. takes the dynamics model as a global one, which is learned by characterizing a context latent vector for the local dynamics and then by taking conditional prediction \cite{KiminLee2020}.
-Du, et al. used neural-ODE in a model-based RL for semi-Markov decision processes in continuous-time dynamics \cite{du2020}.\\\\ \textbf{Reinforcement meta-learning} Model-agnostic meta-learning is by two-level gradient-based optimization in the sense of predictor-corrector schemes \citep{finn2017}.
+Du, et al. used neural-ODE in a model-based RL for semi-Markov decision processes in continuous-time dynamics \cite{du2020}.
+Recent world-model methods provide stronger model-based backbones than earlier ensemble-based approaches.
+DreamerV3 learns latent dynamics and trains policies through imagined trajectories across diverse domains \citep{hafner2023mastering}, while MAMBA adapts world-model learning to meta-RL settings with task variation \citep{rimon2024mamba}.\\\\ \textbf{Reinforcement meta-learning} Model-agnostic meta-learning is by two-level gradient-based optimization in the sense of predictor-corrector schemes \citep{finn2017}.
 For a rapid adaptation to a new environment, it is possible to take off-line learning \citep{clavera2018} or online learning \citep{nagabandi2019} at the test stage in model-based reinforcement learning.
 In the off-policy actor-critic methods, meta-critic is rapidly learned online for a single task, rather than slowly over a family of tasks \citep{WeiZhou2020}.
 In the technique of generalization, a loss function can be extended to encourage the context latent vector to be trained for predicting both forward and backward dynamics \citep{KiminLee2020}.\\\\ \textbf{Regularization in reinforcement learning and meta-learning} Regularization is important transforming non-convex profiles to convex and sparse discreteness to continuous and differentiable ones.
 In machine learning, robustness and domain generalization are fundamentally correlated, but "robustness" is neither necessary nor sufficient for transferability; rather, regularization is a more fundamental perspective for understanding domain transferability \citep{XiaojunXu2022}.
-In the inference of nonlinear state-space models, Corenflos, et al. overcome the issue of traditional resampling encountering non-differentiable loss functions in partial filter methods with entropic regularization \cite{Corenflos2021}.
+In the inference of nonlinear state-space models, \citet{Corenflos2021} overcome the issue of traditional resampling encountering non-differentiable loss functions in partial filter methods with entropic regularization.
 Regularization with Jacobian term stabilizes the random and adversarial input perturbations in the classification without severely degrading generalization \citep{hoffman2019}.
 Biased regularization overcomes complexities in distributions of tasks via a conditioning function which does mapping task's side information into a meta-parameter vector relevant for the specific task at hand \citep{denevi2020}.